-G4G is pleased to announce that Professor Manjul Bhargava of Princeton University will present in Atlanta in April 2018.
-In addition to speaking on “On some Magical Numbers and Their Uses in Magic and Mathematics” at the G4G13 conference he will give a public presentation entitled “Poetry, Drumming, and Mathematics”.
-Professor Manjul Bhargava is a winner of the Fields Medal as well as an accomplished tabla player.
+G4G is pleased to announce that Professor Manjul Bhargava of Princeton University will make a public presentation in Atlanta, on “Poetry, Drumming, and Mathematics” (2:30 pm Sunday, April 15, 2018, at Fulton County Central Library in downtown Atlanta, One Margaret Mitchell Square, 30303).
+Professor Bhargava is a winner of the Fields Medal as well as an accomplished tabla player.

 - WHAT: The 13th Gathering 4 Gardner Conference

 - WHEN: Wednesday, April 11th through Sunday, April 15th, 2018

 - WHERE: The Ritz-Carlton at 181 Peachtree St NE, Atlanta, GA 30303 USA